From the Archives

 Vicki Peihl

-Pastor Klemet Preus was called to become Wittenberg’s next pastor.
+Pastor Klemet Preus was called dto become Wittenberg's next pastor.
 He was installed in Sept.
 1980.
 He started a Sunday morning Bible study, a weekly lunch hour study and added an evening Bible study.
-Attendance on Sunday mornings averages 100 people.
+Attendance on Sunday mornings averaged 100 people.
 The Purple Beam became the Wittenberg Witness publication.
 In 1987 Pastor Preus took a call to St. Paul in Woodland, CA.

 Select Image

-Pastor Klemet Preus was called to become Wittenberg’s next pastor.
+Pastor Klemet Preus was called dto become Wittenberg's next pastor.
 He was installed in Sept.
 1980.
 He started a Sunday morning Bible study, a weekly lunch hour study and added an evening Bible study.
-Attendance on Sunday mornings averages 100 people.
+Attendance on Sunday mornings averaged 100 people.
 The Purple Beam became the Wittenberg Witness publication.
 In 1987 Pastor Preus took a call to St. Paul in Woodland, CA.

 cancel save